-Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?
+Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 That’s right, no reason to!
-So instead, if you want your next hotel destination to be a lot more memorable, you should check out this list of the 81 most unusual hotels in the world.
+So, if you want your next hotel destination to be much more memorable, you should check out this list of the 81 most unusual hotels in the world.

-If you’re a Tolkien fan, the level of detail in this place will blow you away, with references to the books on every corner.
+If you're a fan of Tolkien, you'll be amazed by the level of detail that's present here, with references to the books on every corner.

 The adult-only fairy-tale resort is designed to awaken your inner child.
-Upon arrival, you will be treated with an oversized Trollhouse cookie made with fairy dust.
+Upon arrival, you will be treated to an oversized Trollhouse cookie made with fairy dust.

-The 1,800-square-foot main house stands on a 15-acre property with three bedrooms and two bathrooms.
+The 1,800-square-foot main house, which has three bedrooms and two bathrooms, is on a 15-acre property.
 Below it, there is a smaller hobbit house built into the hill.

 Hanging over the edge of a cliff at 9,301 feet (2,835 meters), Bivacco Gervasutti is not a place for the faint-hearted.

-Bivouacs (Bivacco in Italian) are small shelters in usually hard-to-reach places that allow climbers to climb peaks that are out of reach of normal mountain huts, or to take shelter in bad weather conditions.
+Bivouacs (Bivacco in Italian) are small shelters in usually hard-to-reach places that allow climbers to climb peaks that are out of reach of typical mountain huts or to take refuge in bad weather conditions.

 Where a bivouac used to be no more than a container without comfort, that has now changed.

-You need to climb a challenging ascent to get there, but the views certainly are unforgettable.
+You must climb a challenging ascent to get there, but the views are unforgettable.
 It's located on the Frebouze Glacier in the Mont Blanc massif.

 The capsule is named after Bivacco Gervasutti, the Turin-born Alpine climber Giusto Gervasutti, also known as "Il Fortissimo" ("the toughest").

-The wooden shelter built in his memory in 1948 was replaced by this futuristic mountain capsule.
+This futuristic mountain capsule replaced the wooden shelter built in his memory in 1948.
 The pieces of the state-of-the-art structure were brought up by a helicopter.

-Thanks to solar panels and modern tech, you'll be able to browse the Internet in a cozy and warm cabin after a tough ascent from Val Ferret.
+Thanks to solar panels and modern tech, after a challenging ascent from Val Ferret, you can browse the Internet in a cozy and warm cabin.

 Bambu Indah consists of eleven wooden Javanese homes brought to Bali to create a sustainable retreat among the rice paddies and lush gardens.

-Bambu Indah is a forerunner in sustainable travel, using only natural materials for construction (mainly bamboo), and serving vegetarian food.
+Bambu Indah is a forerunner in sustainable travel.
+It uses only natural materials for construction (mainly bamboo) and serves vegetarian food.

 Each house has its unique character and is furnished with antique furniture and locally made art.